 Modern History Sourcebook: Pearl Harbour Attack Documents, 1941

 From the book: "Battles that Changed History: An Encyclopedia of World Conflict", by Spencer Tucker, Publisher: ABC-Clio, 2011.

 Raymond Callahan, associate dean of the College of Arts and Science and the author of “The Worst Disaster: The Fall of Singapore,” has stated: “The fall of Singapore was a pivotal event with enormous consequences.
 Not only was it a military defeat, it was a shattering blow to Great Britain’s prestige and marked the decline of the Western era in Southeast Asia, which ended when the last helicopter left Saigon".

-Australian National Maritime Museum: The Bombing of Darwin
+Australian War Memorial: Remembering 1942 - The Bombing of Darwin